spark-mv/cdn/stats_install.md

 ## Checking statistics on the portal

-Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics are written to your account.
+Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics begin to appear in the "enabled" column.
 To view individual events, click on ‘debug mode’.
 Note that it may take a few minutes for statistics to appear on the portal.

 # 8. Deployment to production